Germany: Drugs gangs grow more brutal and unscrupulous | DW | 27.07.2021

 Federal Criminal Police Office (BKA) President Holger Münch said the data showed a "growing potential for violence in this phenomenon area."

-Münch said the fatal shooting of Dutch crime journalist Peter de Vries earlier this month was evidence of the threat posed by organized international narcotics trafficking.
+Münch said the fatal shooting of Dutch crime journalist Peter de Vries in Amsterdam earlier this month was evidence of the threat posed by organized international narcotics trafficking.

 According to media reports, de Vries may have been caught between the fronts of a cocaine war between rival mafia clans.